stephaneVercouillieBMID/slate/source/index.html.md

 Values | Returned | Description
 :-- | :-- | :--
-**`access_token`** | Always | The Access token which may be used to access the userInfo endpoint.
+**`access_token`** | Always | The Access Token which may be used to access the userInfo endpoint.
 **`token_type`** | Always | Set to `Bearer`.
-**`id_token`** | Always | The Base64URL encoded id token corresponding to the Authentication Request.
+**`id_token`** | Always | The Base64URL encoded ID Token corresponding to the Authentication Request.
 **`at_hash`** | Not supported | itsme® does not provide any value for this parameter.
 **`refresh_token`** | Not supported | itsme® does not provide any value for this parameter as it only maintains short-lived session to enforce re-authentication.

 The `id_token` parameter is comprised of three Base64URL encoded elements.
-The first element is the id token header.
+The first element is the ID Token header.
 If you decode the value you should get a string similar to the one below:

 `{"alg":"RS256","kid":"1e9gdk7"}`